2015 Camp: Thursday, June 18, 2015-Wednesday, June 24, 2015

 A: Campers write a song with a professional songwriter, record the song in a studio with a recording artist, participate in jam sessions, go on field trips to music-related venues in Nashville, share meals together, participate in research (on a voluntary basis), and perform on the Grand Ole Opry.

 Q: What kind of musical training is given?

 A: Campers do not receive musical training or instruction (outside of practicing the song they write) during camp.
 Campers do not play instruments everyday.

 Q: Can I visit my child during Camp?

 A: One of the goals of the Camp is to promote independent living skills.
 In order to work towards that goal, we ask that parents let their children enjoy the Camp experience on their own.
-Parents are welcome at the Grand Ole Opry performance on Friday and are notified when tickets are available for purchase.
+Parents are welcome at the Grand Ole Opry performance and are notified when tickets are available for purchase.

 Q: What is the camper/counselor ratio?

 A: The Camp has 1 counselor for every 3 campers.